jesusmaldonado/password_validator/README.md

 ## Password Validator

 The app validates passwords according to a specific algorithm and then displays it along in the app.
 The basic algorithm is:

-1. Replace any English words with a character.
+1. Replace any English words with a character.<br>

 2. Count character types (letters, digits, whitespace, other)

 3. Derive the strength of the word by: `length x numberOfTypes`

 4. State the strength of the password and increase strength until necessary, giving preference to substitutions for character type and then length increase.

 ## Getting Started